-The NetWorker index files may consume a large amount of disk space.
+The NetWorker index files can consume a large amount of disk space.
 The section "Disk Layout and Space Requirements" tells how to estimate the space requirements.

-If you run out of index space during a backup, you'll have to do the following on each NetWorker server:
+If you run out of index space during a backup, do the following on each NetWorker server:

-- Shut down networker (exit networker and, as superuser, type nsr_shutdown). - Force the system log daemon, syslogd, to close its log files in the index directory: edit file /etc/syslog.conf to comment out the NetWorker-added lines, then send the syslogd process a hang-up (hup) signal.
-See syslog.conf(5), syslogd(1M), and kill(1). - Expand the index file system (use sysadm to unmount, expand, and mount the file system.) - Force syslogd to start logging files in the expanded file system (remove the comment characters from the NetWorker lines in /etc/syslog.conf and send syslogd a hang-up signal). - Restart the NetWorker daemons (type /usr/sbin/init.d/rc.networker start). - Restart NetWorker (type networker&). - Re-run the backup
+- 1. Shut down networker (exit networker and, as superuser, type nsr shutdown). - Force the system log daemon, syslogd, to close its log files in the index directory: edit file /etc/syslog.conf to comment out the NetWorker-added lines, then send the syslogd process a hang-up (hup) signal.
+For more information, see the syslog.conf(5), syslogd(1M), and kill(1) manual pages. - 3.
+Expand the index file system (use sysadm to unmount, expand, and mount the file system).

+4. Force syslogd to start logging files in the expanded file system (remove the comment characters from the NetWorker lines in /etc/syslog.conf and send syslogd a hang-up signal).

+- 5. Restart the NetWorker daemons (type /usr/sbin/init.d/rc.networker start).

+- 6. Restart NetWorker (type networker&).

+- 7. Re-run the backup.